archivesunleashed/auk-notebooks/README.md

-# AUK; Jupyter Notebooks
+# Archives Unleashed Cloud: Jupyter Notebooks

+A prototype Jupyter notebook to assist in creating additional visualizations from Archives Unleashed Cloud derivatives.

 ![notebook screenshot](https://user-images.githubusercontent.com/3834704/53252943-1a89b880-368e-11e9-9a9a-31c43a045a55.png)

-A prototype Jupyter notebook derivative for the Archives Unleashed Cloud.

 ## Requirements

 Jupyter Notebook.
-Follow the instructions on [their website](https://jupyter.org).
+Follow the installation instructions on [their website](https://jupyter.org).

 Dependencies.
 Any version higher than below should work: